tbd99/data-analytics-power-bi-report152/README.md

 The Customers table was loaded with the Folder data connector, the three files were combined and transformed in a single query and loaded into a single table.
 A Full Name column was created by combining First Name and Last Name columns.

+### Part 2, creating a data model
+A continous date table was created to cover the time period of the data.
+Additional columns were added with DAX formulas including: day of week, month number, month name, quarter etc.

+A star schema was created by creating relationships from the Orders table to the other tables in the model.
+All relationships from the Orders table outwards to the other tables are many-to-one, with a single filter direction from the Order table (many) to the other tables (one).

+A separate measures table was created for ease of navigation and good data management.
+Useful measures were added including: Total Orders, Total Revenue, Total Profit, Total Customers, Total Quantity, and Profit and Revenue YTD (Year To Date).

+A date hierarchy was created in the Dates table to enable drilling down and granular analysis.

+A geography hierarchy was created in the Stores table to enable filtering by region, country, and province/state.
+Geographical data was assigned the correct data category (Continent/Country/State or Province) to facilitate analysis.

 ## Installation instructions

 ## Usage instructions